Juliet and Kelly Starrett on the indoor rower

 2. What’s the Form of Creatine?

-Creatine comes in powders, pills, gummies, and even serums.
-Powders are popular for their versatility and ease of dosage adjustment, while capsules offer convenience for on-the-go athletes.
+Creatine comes in powders, pills, gummies, and chews.
+Powders are popular for their versatility and ease of dosage adjustment, while capsules and chews offer convenience for on-the-go athletes.
 If you opt for powder, make sure to look at how we rated solubility in the reviews above.
 The choice often comes down to personal preference and lifestyle compatibility.

 Third-party certification ensures the supplement has been independently tested for purity and banned substances, safeguarding athletes from unintended doping violations and guaranteeing product integrity.
 This peace of mind is crucial for athletes competing at any level.